geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - all the java code has been moved from `web/src/` to the `java/` and `product/` directories (and `release`, already existing).
 - `mapstore-backend` has been renamed into `mapstore-services`.
-- Some servlets has been added in order to provide native support to data dir and make it work with the new `configs` directory.
+- Some servlets have been added in order to provide native support to data dir and make it work with the new `configs` directory.

 So you will have to: